Particle Filtering for Non-Deterministic Electrocardiographic Imaging: Conclusion

 Due to the imposed shape of the activation front, made of overlapping activation balls, our method still faces some limitations.
 For example, if a line of block is present in the heart but not modeled in the filter, the method fails to detect it.
 To address this issue, we proposed an extension that successfully overcomes the problem.
 Other challenging issues will likely arise in practical applications, but similar state extensions could be employed to address them effectively.

 Though we voluntarily introduced modeling errors in the filter model, we still used simulated data, which are well known to produce ECGi reconstructions of higher quality than clinical or experimental data.
 Indeed, in a clinical setting, a lot of unknowns, modeling errors and noise, add to the difficulty of the ECGi problem.
-Moreover, real word data are usually obtained through $148$ to $255$ electrodes vests, which is way less than the $\sim 1000$ body surface data points of our torso surface mesh.
+Moreover, real-word data are usually obtained through $148$ to $255$ electrodes vests, which is way less than the approximately $1000$ body surface data points of our torso surface mesh.
 Our methodology clearly extends to the usual torso electrode vest, provided a coarse mesh of the torso is available, but needs to be assessed in such a setup.
 Thus future work should focus on evaluating our new method on wider and more challenging experimental datasets.
+As with most methodological developments in ECGi, a practical adaptation to clinical data would require reintroducing biophysical dimensions into the prescribed transmembrane voltage $V$, as well as developing an appropriate mesh-processing pipeline.
+Starting from patient-specific heart and torso geometries together with body-surface electrode positions, it would be necessary to generate a complete heart–torso mesh in which the data locations coincide with nodes of the torso surface mesh.
+Moreover, for the method to effectively distinguish true lines of block from artifacts, an additional step would be required to automatically derive geodesic distances that account for conduction blocks from a given activation map.

-It should be noted that certain a priori information can also be added to the filter in order to improve its performance.
-One could imagine introducing a priori fiber directions into the transfer matrix model $O$ and into the geodesic distances, or using a prior deterministic ECGi reconstruction to deduce the initialisation state $X_0$.
+Finally, it may be worth considering alternative particle filtering schemes, potentially more efficient than the basic SIR filter.
+It should also be noted that certain a priori information can be added to the filter in order to improve its performance.
+One could imagine introducing a priori fiber directions into the transfer matrix model $O$ and into the geodesic distances, or using a prior deterministic ECGi reconstruction to deduce the initialization state $X_0$.